-Usually, the best result is obtained when the capsule is not filled with pressed coffee to the top - this usually means the water will flow through with difficulty ad the result will not be optimal.
+Usually, the best result is obtained when the capsule is not filled with pressed coffee to the top as this usually means the water will flow through with difficulty and the result will not be optimal.

-The best set up is too have your coffee after tampering slightly below the top of the capsule, this way when you put the lid back on you will barely have to put any pressure to close it.
+The best set up is to have your coffee after tamping slightly below the top of the capsule, this way when you put the lid back on you will barely have to put any pressure to close it.
 See picture below.
 You can put more coffee if you like your coffee intense, but go back to putting the recommended amount if you see water flows through with difficulty.